Upgrade SDI to Geonetwork 3.2

 Thank you so much in advance

-#7 Updated by Fabio Sinibaldi over 1 year ago
+#7 Updated by Fabio Sinibaldi almost 2 years ago

 indeed the upgrade of GN took more time then estimated, also because the original development plan and SDI architecture changed according to communities needs.
 However, we should be able to provide such version from gcube 4.7 which will be released later this month.

-#10 Updated by Fabio Sinibaldi over 1 year ago
+#10 Updated by Fabio Sinibaldi almost 2 years ago

 - % Done changed from 0 to 50